-She has experience working with people from a variety of backgrounds with varying diagnoses and disorders.
+She has over 10 years of experience working with people from a variety of backgrounds with varying diagnoses and disorders.
 Erin currently provides individual counseling services to children and adults with mental health symptoms including depression, anxiety, PTSD, anger, relationship conflicts, grief and loss, poor stress management, and communication issues.
 Erin utilizes modalities such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Person-Centered Therapy with her clients.
-Erin also enjoys working with couples by offering help, hope, and assistance as they navigate through conflicts and work toward building better communication skills and relationships built on a foundation of respect, understanding, and mutual support.
+She also enjoys working with couples by offering help, hope, and assistance as they navigate through conflicts and work toward building better communication skills.
 Erin also has experience working with substance use disorders providing individual and group counseling and coordinating services with Jefferson and Madison County probation.

 Erin is happy to call Southeast Idaho home, she enjoys spending time outdoors and exploring all that Idaho has to offer.
 Erin loves spending time with her family, cooking, reading, and doing crafts.
 “I look forward to many years of service at Grand Peaks supporting the communities of Southeast Idaho and helping people through the difficulties that life brings.”